 Interested in the environment?
 Gain hands-on experience at various Minnesota parks and gardens, including the University of Minnesota’s own Landscape Arboretum.

 The University of Minnesota is the perfect place for you to savor the seasons.
 In the spring, summer, and fall, take advantage of our sparkling lakes, miles of bike trails, and dozens of outdoor festivals.
 In the winter, enjoy activities like skiing or hiking, or stay cozy in our skyways and tunnels.

-The U of M's friendly campus neighborhoods are the perfect place to grab a meal with your friends, find a new pair of jeans, or buy that new CD you've been eyeing.
-These off-campus neighborhoods are as much a part of the U of M as the campus itself--and a place that many U of M students, staff, and faculty call home.
+The U of M’s friendly campus neighborhoods are the perfect place to grab a meal with your friends, find a new pair of jeans, or buy that new maroon and gold sweatshirt you’ve been eyeing.
+These off-campus neighborhoods are as much a part of the U of M as the campus itself—and a place that many U of M students, staff, and faculty call home.

 Dinkytown is an eclectic collection of coffee shops, clothing stores, restaurants, hair salons, and bookstores.
 Dinkytown has a great history for University students.
 As a U of M student, singer and songwriter Bob Dylan strummed his guitar on the streets of this unique neighborhood.

 Sports fans and alumni proudly sport maroon and gold as they cheer on the Golden Gophers in this neighborhood, named after its many athletic venues.

 Seven Corners is just blocks away from downtown Minneapolis.
 If you visit this campus neighborhood, you’ll likely see Twins, Vikings, or Gopher sports fans hitting up the local restaurants for food before or after a game.
 You’ll also find great ethnic eateries and shops in this area, including Indian and African cuisine.